dylanebert/VibeGame/src/plugins/arrange/context.md

 # Arrange Plugin

 <!-- LLM:OVERVIEW -->
 Groups entities into layout arrangements with automatic positioning.
-Members of a group are positioned according to the group's strategy (horizontal).
+Members reference a group entity and are positioned according to the group's strategy (horizontal).
 Weight controls whether arrangement is active (0 = frozen, >0 = active).
+Count is computed dynamically from member indices.
 <!-- /LLM:OVERVIEW -->

 ## Layout